arthurgassner/swissenergy-frontend/docs/industrialization.md

 The way the ML model will be consumed educates us on how we should deploy it.
 The way we deploy our model will heavily influence how we will industrialize[^1] our ML pipeline.
-Hence, it is a good idea to know as early as possible.
+Hence, the overall deployment strategy should be known as soon as possible.

 [^1]: Also called _productionalize_.

 !!! tip "User needs educate deployment strategies"
-    The needs of the user will dictates how we should deploy the model, not the other way around.
+    The needs of the user will educate how we should deploy the model, not the other way around.

     An unused ML solution is a failed ML solution.

+In this section, we will go over the ML system design of our solution, followed by tools and tips on how to end up with a reliable and readable software.

 ## ML System Design

-In our case, the user needs to have the latest forecast available whenever they'd like.
+In our case, the user **needs** to have the latest forecast available whenever they'd like.

-Since the data is published hourly by the ENTSO-E, this means
+Since the ENTSO-E data is published hourly, this means

 - Fetching the fresh data every hour.
 - Training and testing the model on the latest data every hour.